Learning to Attack with Fewer Pixels: A Probabilistic Post-hoc Framework for Refining Arbitrary Dense Adversarial Attacks: PROPOSED APPROACH

-Here we assume an image $\matr{X}$ consists of $H \times W$ pixels, where each pixel $x_{ij}$ can have either one channel (greyscale images) or multiple channels (colour images).
-Given $\matr{X}$ and a classifier $f$, we first apply a ``source attack'', $s$, resulting in the source adversarial example $\matr{X}^{s}$: $\matr{X}^{s} = s(\matr{X})$, whose predicted label distribution is $\vec{y}^s = f(\matr{X}^s)$.
-In general, $s$ can be an arbitrary adversarial attack that adds perturbations, as long as it can attack the classifier well and its perturbations fall into the $\epsilon$-ball.
-Moreover, $s(\matr{X})$ can be viewed as a stochastic process for many existing attacks, for example, PGD~\cite{madry2017towards} attacks with random initialisation in the $\epsilon$-ball.
-For most attacks, all of the pixels of $\matr{X}$ are perturbed, but usually with different magnitudes.
-In this paper, we demonstrate that the pixels in an image have different vulnerability and the perturbations on the most vulnerable pixels contribute most in changing the the classifier's decision.
+Recall that our goal is to refine the adv images of a given dense attack, which we call the \textit{source attack}.
+We assume an image $\matr{X}$ consists of $H \times W$ pixels, where each pixel $x_{ij}$ can have either one channel (greyscale images) or multiple channels (colour images)\footnote{We view a multi-channel image as a matrix as we are only interested in the pixel coordinates in lieu of the values of the pixels.}.
+Given $\matr{X}$ and a target classifier $f$, we can apply the source attack $s$ to generate the source adversarial image, $\matr{X}^{s}$: $\matr{X}^{s} = s(\matr{X})$, whose predicted label distribution is $\vec{y}^s = f(\matr{X}^s)$.
+We also assume that the source attack can challenge the classifier well, i.e., $\argmax \vec{y^s} \neq \argmax \vec{y}$ and its perturbations fall into the $\epsilon$-ball.
+Note that we only need the output of the source attack and need no knowledge of its implementation details.